gnosek/fcgiwrap/README.rst

 There are two modes of ``fcgiwrap`` operation:
  - when *SCRIPT_FILENAME* is set, its value is treated as the script name and executed directly.
  - otherwise, *DOCUMENT_ROOT* and *SCRIPT_NAME* are concatenated and split back again into the script name and *PATH_INFO*.
 For example, given a *DOCUMENT_ROOT* of ``/www/cgi`` and *SCRIPT_NAME* of ``/subdir/example.cgi/foobar``, ``fcgiwrap`` will execute ``/www/cgi/subdir/example.cgi`` with *PATH_INFO* of ``/foobar`` (assuming ``example.cgi`` exists and is executable).

+ Use the ``-u`` flag to enable suexec behavior similar to http://httpd.apache.org/docs/current/suexec.html